ImeshaDilshani/open-source-starter/CONTRIBUTING.md

 ```
 git add README.md
-git commit -m "Add <Your Name> to contributors list 🍉"
+git commit -m "Add <Your Name> to contributors list"
 ```

 - *Push Changes to Your Fork*: Push your changes to your forked repository on GitHub using the following command: